-1. University of Vermont Family Business Award
+1. University of Vermont Family Business Award Thermax was recognised at

-Thermax was recognised at the 11th award ceremony held at the University of Vermont Grossman School of Business, United States.
-The award acknowledges and celebrates family-owned enterprises which have demonstrated a commitment to responsible business practices through effective leadership, innovation, and strong family and community stewardship.

-2. ET honours Thermax with the Factory of the Future Award

-Thermax was conferred with the 'Factory of the Future' award at The Economic Times Promising Plants 2022, which recognises excellence in manufacturing.

-3. Thermax achieves Annual Export Excellence Awards

-Thermax was recently awarded for its outstanding contribution to exports by the Federation of Indian Export Organisations (FIEO) - Western region.

-4. Thermax receives the Top 50 Innovative Company Award

-Thermax was awarded the 'Top 50 Innovative Company' award by the Confederation of Indian Industry (CII).
+- 2. ET honours Thermax with the Factory of the Future Award Thermax was conferred with the 'Factory of the Future' award at The Economic Times Promising Plants 2022, which recognises excellence in manufacturing. - 3.
+Thermax achieves Annual Export Excellence Awards Thermax was recently awarded for its outstanding contribution to exports by the Federation of Indian Export Organisations (FIEO) -Western region. - 4.
+Thermax receives the Top 50 Innovative Company Award Thermax was awarded the 'Top 50 Innovative Company' award by the Confederation of Indian Industry (CII).

-Thermax bags 'Excellence in Procurement' Award
+5. Thermax bags 'Excellence in Procurement' Award Thermax's Chemical Business

-Thermax's Chemical Business Unit received the 'Excellence in
+Unit received the 'Excellence in